In a move that gives forest landowners a bit of comfort, Congress has

 To date, no general permits have been developed that are specifically tailored to channeled discharges from forest roads.
 Individual permits also are a theoretical possibility, but are unlikely to be developed given the resource commitments they would require for forest road owners and regulatory agencies.
 Absent a simpler solution, the discharges may have to fit within an existing general permit, although the effluent limits and discharge monitoring required by those permits are unlikely to be well suited to forest roads, and must be carefully evaluated.
 A closer examination of road networks with an eye toward whether runoff, even though channeled at some point, actually discharges to U.S. Waters from a point source may reduce somewhat the regulatory burden of the court’s decision.
 These and other regulatory strategies will likely be deployed if the court’s decision withstands the current challenges.

-This comes just after the U.S. Supreme Court asked for the Solicitor General's position on the Ninth Circuit case.
+the U.S. Supreme Court asked for the Solicitor General's position on the Ninth Circuit case.
 Forest landowners across the country are hoping the Supreme Court will accept the case and reverse the Ninth Circuit's opinion.